tornikesolvd/bank-atm-simulator/ARCHITECTURE.md

 # How Our Bank ATM Simulator Works

-## The Big Picture

-Think of our application like a restaurant.
-You have:

-- **Domain classes** = The actual food (the real things we're working with)
-- **Repository classes** = The kitchen staff who handle storing and retrieving things
-- **Service classes** = The waiters who coordinate everything and make sure business rules are followed

 ## Domain Classes - The Real Stuff

 Domain classes are basically just Java objects that represent real-world things in our banking system.
 They're pretty